Dizraeli

+Dizraeli is now known as Diz Undone, citing his reasons for changing his stage name as wanting to distance himself from the genocidal actions of the government of Israel, as well as the imperialist, conservative politics of 19th century British prime minister Benjamin Disraeli.

 Rowan Alexander Sawday, better known by his stage name Dizraeli, is a British rapper, poet and musician from Bristol, England.
 Though rooted strongly in hip-hop traditions, his work draws inspiration from old folk music, recognising the common ground shared by songs of the people from any point in history.

 In 2019 Dizraeli publicly talked about struggling with mental health issues for around a year around 2017 for which he received therapy.

 Early life and education

 Dizraeli was born Rowan Alexander Sawday on 26 August 1982, to the travel publisher and ecological campaigner Alastair Sawday and Mary Sawday.

 In his memoirs, Traveling Light, Dizraeli's father Alastair said that he "should have... better fathered [his son Dizraeli]."

 Dizraeli attended a comprehensive school in North Somerset, and was bullied there.

 He has practiced as a vegetarian.
 He is bisexual and was aware of this growing up, and came out to a crowd of 4,000 people.

 He attended the University of Sussex.
 He spent a period studying West African music in Senegal.